carenbarcelo/NCC-3D-ECOTRAN/README.md

 *Barceló et al. in review, “Non-linear and alternating spatial effects of climate change on the Northern California Current Ecosystem: Insights from an end-to-end ecosystem model”*

 ### Table of contents:
-1. A directory containing the full Matlab and C++ code set used in this analysis: ECOTRAN_CodeSet.zip.
-(C++ files include a version compiled for Mac OS and a raw, uncompiled version to allow compiling on other systems)
+1. A directory containing the full Matlab and C++ code set used in this analysis: **ECOTRAN_CodeSet** (C++ files include a version compiled for Mac OS and a raw, uncompiled version to allow compiling on other systems)
-2. A directory containing the excel VisualBasic file (.xlsm) with the mass-balanced Ecopath NCC food web and a .csv file with the full food web parameter set: NCC_FoodWeb.zip.
+2. A directory containing the excel VisualBasic file (.xlsm) with the mass-balanced Ecopath NCC food web and a .csv file with the full food web parameter set: **NCC_FoodWeb**.
-3. A directory file containing three ROMS-ESM driver files for: ROMS-GFDL, ROMS-HAD, and ROMS-IPSL, on the Northern California Current ECOTRAN spatial grid: ROMS_driverFiles_NCCgrid.zip.
+3. A directory containing three ROMS-ESM driver files for: ROMS-GFDL, ROMS-HAD, and ROMS-IPSL, on the Northern California Current ECOTRAN spatial grid: **ROMS_driverFiles_NCCgrid**.
-4. A directory file containing one example year of raw ROMS-ESM output and original ROMS grid information: Raw_ROMS_driverFiles.zip.
+4. A directory containing one example year of raw ROMS-ESM output and original ROMS grid information: **Raw_ROMS_driverFiles**.
 See Pozo Buil et al. (2021) for a full description of the original ROMS product.

-The master Matlab script to run NCC-3D-ECOTRAN is ECOTRANdynamic_NCC_ROMS_08152023.m.
-The user will need to change file directory calls to the directory structure of their local computer.
-The main output result of an ECOTRAN simulation is the variable **re_Y** describing the production rate of each functional group within each of 15 geographic sub-regions at each time-step (structured as a 3D matrix: time X group X sub-region).

 ### Defining food web parameters